 Pseudomonas aeruginosa is the third highest source of healthcare-related infections.

-This germ which, unlike Legionella pneumophila, has few nutritional requirements because it is able to use carbon sources, needs two elements to develop:
+Unlike Legionella pneumophila, this germ has few nutritional requirements because it is able to use carbon sources.
+It needs two factors to develop:

 - water at a temperature between 4°C (40°F) and 42°C (108°F), with optimum proliferation between 30°C (86°F) and 37°C (99°F),